opensearch-project/opensearch-k8s-operator/README.md

-# Opensearch-k8s-operator
+# OpenSearch-k8s-operator
-The Operator is reconciling the OpenSearch CRD, a CRD for defining an OpensearchCluster (data,masters and opensearch-dashboard).
+The Operator is reconciling the OpenSearch CRD, a CRD for defining an OpenSearch cluster (data,masters and opensearch-dashboard).
 When the reconciliation is done, the opeartor will create a full working OpenSearch cluster.

-# Insatlling the operator
+# Installing the operator
   - clone the repo
   - make manifests
   - make insatll

-# Create opensearch-cluster
+# Create openSearch-cluster
 Use os-cluster.yaml to define your cluster - when the "ClusterName" is also the namespace that the new cluster will resides in. kubectl create os-cluster.yaml

     kubectl create os-cluster.yaml

-# Delete opensearch-cluster
+# Delete openSearch-cluster
  In order to delete the cluster please delete your OpenSearch cluster resource; this will delete the cluster namespace and all its resources.

     kubectl get os --all-namespaces